zerowastefestival/zerowastefestival.github.io/_posts/festival/2018-12-02-zero-waste-christmas-festival-2018.md

 ### Swap Shops

-There will be three swaps hops at this Christmas Edition of the Zero Waste Festival, back by popular demand.
+There will be three swap shops at this Christmas Edition of the Zero Waste Festival, back by popular demand.
 So, please bring your pre-loved items along, drop them off with our volunteers, and pick up what you need from the Swap Shop.

 #### Pre-loved Clothes Swap Shop